PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rewrites.
 Consolidation reduces the lowerer's registered-runner call characterization from 139 to 137.

+The late NCHW channel-shuffle and Gather-axis pair reuses the existing channel-shuffle helper with its two-way and NHWC modes disabled.
+Five prior helper invocations retain both modes by default.
+NHWC and NCHW shuffle rewrites now use `replace_operator_type()` when converting the surviving operator to `GATHER`, keeping the shared type index current.
+This consolidation reduces the registered-runner call characterization from 137 to 135.

 Two repeated QKV attention prefix/bridge pairs share one scope per occurrence.
 The four prefix specs (Gather-layout hoist, Gather-to-Slice, Slice-to-Split, and Split/Reshape collapse) retain their order before the two bridge specs